nick-jhlee/personal-website/content/authors/admin/_index.md

 email: jh_lee00@kaist.ac.kr
 superuser: true
 ---
-I’m a MSc candidate at [GSAI](gsai.kaist.ac.kr), KAIST, and a member of [OSI Lab](osi.kaist.ac.kr).
+I’m a MSc candidate at [OSI Lab](osi.kaist.ac.kr) in the [Graduate School of Artificial Intelligence (GSAI)](gsai.kaist.ac.kr) at KAIST.
 I'm fortunate to be advised by [Se-Young Yun](fbsqkd.github.io).
+I completed my BSc in Mathematical Sciences and Computer Science (double major) at KAIST, where I worked with 4 research groups.
+(See 'Experience' below)

 My interests range over the whole field of ML/DL with emphasis on their theoretical aspects + related mathematical theories, and their various applications.
 My other interests include, but are not limited to, probabilistic(Bayesian) ML/DL, graphs, algorithmic fairness, "other" areas of mathematics.

 I'm a violinist at the KAIST Orchestra, where my passion for classical music is freely expressed.
 <!-- When my life feels very complicated, I play FPS games such as Call of Duty, Overwatch ;) -->